senlin/so-clean-up-wp-seo/README.md

 As per the current release, the plugin removes and/or disables the following unwanted items:

-* globally sets plugin-tour to done and plugin about-page as seen
 * removes sidebar ads on all WordPress SEO settings pages
 * removes the WordPress SEO dashboard widget
+* removes the WordPress SEO settings from the Admin Bar
+* globally sets plugin-tour to done and plugin about-page as seen
 * removes the keyword/description columns on edit Posts/Pages pages

 ## Frequently Asked Questions